emsuffille/labels_alignment/README.md

 # Do nonsense labels affect alignment and categoricality of sorts
-Repo for data &amp; analysis of how labels affect alignment &amp; categoricality of sorts
+Repo for data &amp; analysis of how labels affect alignment &amp; categoricality of sorts.

-Codebook for analysis of match to sample and sorting data
+Below is the codebook for the analysis of match to sample and sorting data.

 ## Task 1: Match to sample